bitcoinhodler/glacier/docs/_docs/index.md

 computer.
-While they employ extensive safeguards to prevent any sensitive data (such as private keys) from being transmitted over this connection, it’s possible that an undiscovered vulnerability could be exploited by malware to steal private keys from the device.4
+While they employ extensive safeguards to prevent any sensitive data (such as private keys) from being transmitted over this connection, it’s possible that an undiscovered vulnerability could be exploited by malware to steal private keys from the device.

+For details on this and other security considerations, see the “No Hardware Wallets” section of the  Glacier design document.

 As with online multisig
 vaults, many people do use hardware wallets to store sizeable amounts of